Welcome to Access Services!

 Access Services best reflects the scope of our work, our mission, and the students we serve.
 The name Access Services (AS) reflects a nationwide movement away from a medical model of disability, and toward a social model of inclusivity and accessibility for all.
 Saint Mary’s University of Minnesota believes that disabilities are a valuable aspect of the diversity of our college community.

 Saint Mary’s University of Minnesota is committed to maintaining an inclusive and accessible environment across all learning platforms.
 Its programs are accessible to all qualified students.
-Disability Support Services can assist you in providing effective academic accommodations that address your individual learning needs.
+Access Services can assist you in providing effective academic accommodations that address your individual learning needs.

 *In this site, you will find information to access academic accommodations at Saint Mary’s University of Minnesota.